ampproject/amphtml/extensions/amp-timeago/amp-timeago.md

 >
 ```

-Although it will be overridden, there must be at least one character in the amp-timeago `text node`.
+Although it will be overridden, there must be at least one character in the `amp-timeago` text node.

 [/example]